qurafi/telegraf-encommands/README.md

     // bot reply should be returned in order for deleteOldReplies to work
     // if the returned value is false. it will pass next() return ctx.reply("command executed")
 }

-// set default configs for commands instance commands.configs = {
-    // NOTE: help messages are formatted with markdown
-    helpMessage: "*set your help message here*",

-    // set your custom parser function
-    // this is called with (query, parserOptions)
-    parser: (query, options) => query.split(" ")

-    // pass your options to the arg parser
-    parserOptions: {}

-    // more options are available in index.ts file
-}
 ```